engrit-illinois/Remove-AdGroupMemberships/README.md

 Default is `0`.

 # Notes
 - Developed and tested on PowerShell v7.1.
-Should work in PowerShell v5.1.
+Should work on PowerShell v5.1.
 - By mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.